Sketching for Sequential Change-Point Detection: Introduction

 Our notations are standard: $\chi^2_k$ denotes the Chi-square distribution with degree-of-freedom $k$, $I_n$ denotes an identity matrix of size $n$; $X^\dag$ denotes the pseudoinverse of a matrix $X$; $[x]_i$ denotes the $i$th coordinate of a vector $x$; $[X]_{ij}$ denotes the $ij$th element of a matrix $X$; $x\transpose$ denotes the transpose of a vector or matrix $x$.

 The rest of the sections are organized as follows.
+We first review some related work.
 Section \ref{sec:formulation} sets up the formulation of the sketching problem for sequential change-point detection.
-Section \ref{sec:sketching} presents the sketching procedures for solving the problem.
-Section \ref{sec:analysis} presents the performance analysis for the sketching procedures.
-Section \ref{sec:numerical} demonstrates the accuracy of our performance analysis and the good performance of our sketching procedures on both simulated and real data.
+Section \ref{sec:sketching} presents the sketching procedure.
+Section \ref{sec:analysis} and Section \ref{sec:A} contain the performance analysis of the sketching procedures.
+Section \ref{sec:numerical} and Section \ref{sec:real} demonstrate good performance of our sketching procedures using simulation and real-world examples.
 Section \ref{sec:summary} concludes the paper.
 All proofs are delegated to the appendix.